 - Francesco di Cosmo - bass (2003; appears on Fallen)

 - Josh Freese - drums, percussion (2003; appears on Fallen)

 The band provides examples of:

 - Action Mom: Amy as of July 2014.

-- Adorkable / Mean Character, Nice Actor: Amy has stated despite how angry, mad, and pissed off her (and her band's) music is, stage persona, and photo shoots are she is actually quite nice and calm, sweet and according to all the behind the scenes of the music video features she's done, she is really secretly a dork who loves to laugh and make silly jokes...
+- Adorkable / Mean Character, Nice Actor: Lee has stated despite how angry, mad, and pissed off her (and her band's) music, stage persona, and photo shoots are, she is actually quite nice and calm, sweet and according to all the behind the scenes of the music video features she's done, she is really secretly a dork who loves to laugh and make silly jokes ...

-- There are obviously debates about her habit of firing band members, and vibe of music.
+- There are obviously debates about her habit of firing band members, and the vibe of the music.